Tahoe Regional Planning Agency: Angora Fire/Caldor Fire and backlash against TRPA

 In June 2007, the Angora Fire burned 3100 acre and destroyed 254 residences and many other structures adjacent to South Lake Tahoe.
 A reversal of the winds as the fire approached the city limits near the "Y" (junction of US50 and 89) saved the area from a far more devastating disaster.
 Owners, developers' rights groups, and local real estate lobbyists immediately charged that the structures burned because of TRPA's strict environmental regulations.
-While inconsistent with Cal Fire regulations, TRPA field staff prohibited property owners from establishing proper defensible space around their homes and required the laying down of newly fallen and highly flammable dry pine needles to serve as erosion control in favor of lake clarity.
-In public hearings, TRPA countered that defensible space has always been a significant agency concern, and has always been encouraged by the agency, citing published TRPA regulations, public documents, and previous public hearings.
-However, in post fire hearings stating this position, those that lost their homes were so infuriated that security escorts were required to protect TRPA Staff's exit.
+While inconsistent with Cal Fire regulations, TRPA field staff prohibited property owners from establishing proper defensible space around their homes.
+It required laying down newly fallen, highly flammable dry pine needles for erosion control, in favor of lake clarity.
+In public hearings, TRPA countered that defensible space has always been a significant agency concern and has always been encouraged by the agency, citing published TRPA regulations, public documents, and previous public hearings.
+However, in post-fire hearings, those who lost their homes were so infuriated that security escorts were required to protect the TRPA Staff's exit.

-Prompted by local newspaper articles quoting allegations of TRPA staff forcing homeowners to pile dry pine needles and other flammable materials around their homes, and even up against the structures, creating dangerous fire hazards, state and local politicians reacted swiftly by calling for investigations into TRPA policies and staff misconduct.
-In July 2007, California and Nevada governors Arnold Schwarzenegger and Jim Gibbons signed a bi-state "Blue Ribbon Fire Commission" agreement, to investigate fire issues in the Lake Tahoe basin, including TRPA regulations that caused problems that led to the loss of hundreds of structures.
+Prompted by local newspaper articles quoting allegations that TRPA staff forced homeowners to pile dry pine needles and other flammable materials around their homes, even up against the structures, creating dangerous fire hazards, state and local politicians swiftly called for investigations into TRPA policies and staff misconduct.
+In July 2007, California and Nevada governors Arnold Schwarzenegger and Jim Gibbons signed a bi-state "Blue Ribbon Fire Commission" agreement to investigate fire issues in the Lake Tahoe basin, including TRPA regulations that caused problems that led to the loss of hundreds of structures.

-While not meeting the legal threshold of staff misconduct and detrimental agency policies, the U.S. Forest Service fire investigations in the Angora Fire investigations confirmed that most of the structures caught fire from "firebrands"—pieces of burning wood—carried in the smoke column either from neighboring structures or from nearby burning vegetation.
+While not meeting the legal threshold of staff misconduct and detrimental agency policies, the U.S. Forest Service fire investigations in the Angora Fire confirmed that most of the structures caught fire from "firebrands"—pieces of burning wood—carried in the smoke column either from neighboring structures or from nearby burning vegetation.
 The investigations found that a few older homes had highly flammable wooden shake roofs and inadequate fire clearance around the structures.
-In some cases, winter fire wood and kindling supplies were piled too close to homes.
+In some cases, winter firewood and kindling supplies were piled too close to homes.
 The study did state that dead and dying vegetation along Angora Creek "likely contributed" to the fire's rapid spread.
-Native riparian vegetation in "stream environment zones" (such as Angora Creek) in the Tahoe Region are protected as sensitive resources, and removal of vegetation from these areas is vigorously restricted by TRPA to protect damage to soils, habitat, and water quality.
+Native riparian vegetation in "stream environment zones" (such as Angora Creek) in the Tahoe Region is protected as a sensitive resource, and removal of vegetation from these areas is vigorously restricted by TRPA to protect soils, habitat, and water quality.

-While fire investigators have concluded that several factors contributed to the disastrous fire, including unburned piles from previous forest thinning projects, lack of defensible space, stockpiling of flammable materials near structures, and thick ground covers, investigators found that several structures actually burned the surrounding vegetation—not the reverse.
+While fire investigators have concluded that several factors contributed to the disastrous fire, including unburned piles from previous forest thinning projects, lack of defensible space, stockpiling of flammable materials near structures, and thick ground cover, they found that several structures actually burned the surrounding vegetation—not the other way around.